Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Equivariant splitting of toric vector bundles on toric schemes

 \section{Equivariant splitting of toric vector bundles on toric schemes}

 In this section we give a simple criterion for splitting of a toric vector bundle into a sum of toric vector bundles in terms of its associated piecewise affine map.
-Similar criterion exists for toric vector bundles over field (see \cite[p.
+It extends the similar criterion for splitting of toric vector bundles over a field (see \cite{Klyachko} as well as \cite[p.
 5, A little application]{KM-tpb}). \begin{definition} We say that a toric vector bundle $\E$ \emph{splits equivariantly} if it is equivariantly isomorphic to a direct sum of toric line bundles. \end{definition}